marakortenkamp/pollen-detection/README.md

 ## 2. Environment
 * We decided to write our code in a jupyter notebook: bee-proyject.ipynb.
 We will use python and especially the pytorch library.
 (We actively decided not to use google colab, since we haven't had a good experiences using it for larger projects.)

+## 3. Network
+* You can find all relevant Code in:
+  - data_processing.ipynb
+  - pollen_network.ipynb
+  - evaluate_network.ipynb